metaleap/go-tinylang/README.md

 This little program's *Welcome* message says it all:

-    REPL for our demo 'NanoCalc'
+    REPL for our demo 'TinyCalc'
     language, consisting only of:
     float operands, parens and the 4
     most basic arithmetic operators